erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 #### Files

 - **1_EDA_Capstone.ipynb**: File with initial EDA on the original dataset.
-- **ExtractedTweets.csv**: Original dataset with 3 columns Political Party, Handle and Tweet
+- **ExtractedTweets.csv**: Original dataset with 3 columns Party, Handle and Tweet
 - **PoliticalTweets.csv**: New dataset created after initial EDA.
 This dataset will be the one used throughout the rest of the capstone project.

   #### Variables and Features